dradis/dradis-ce/engines/dradis-api/README.md

 deprecated files.
 - You'll also need to duplicate the routes block, and update the :default route constraint to point to the new version.
 - You'll need to duplicate the request specs too.
+Update the previous specs w/ a `let(:api_version)` block.
 - Update the engine's CHANGELOG w/ a list of the breaking changes.